The Every Brain Matters Staff

 contact us at: firstname.lastname@example.org

 Aubree Adams is a proud mom of 2 sons and 2 dogs and is a former Pueblo Colorado resident.
-She has a BS in Exercise Science and Health Promotion and has worked as a physical therapist assistant for almost 20 years, with an emphasis on pelvic floor dysfunctions.
+She has a BS in Exercise Science and Health Promotion and has worked as a physical therapist assistant for almost 20 years.
+Aubree was awarded the 2021 Moxie Award from The Drug Free America Foundation.

 Aubree presents a unique firsthand perspective of this public health crisis that she expressed in the documentary, Chronic State.
 She has publicly debated the marijuana proponents in Texas in hopes they choose to embrace their children, not the drug culture expansion.